Bridgeconn/LanguageRecognizer/README.md

 list_scripts() : Returns a list of all script names available in the database.

 list_models(script_name=None, lang_name=None, downloaded=None) : Filters and returns models as a list of dictionaries based on the provided script name, language name or download status.
-If no arguments are provided, it returns all available models.
+The filter arguments are optional, and if no arguments are provided, it returns all available models.

 get_model(script_name, lang_name=None) : Fetches and returns a specific model from the database as a dictionary, based on the provided script name and optional language name.